 6. Rocks, Mud, Snow, and Uneven Ground

-Sometimes sudden shifts in terrain can catch you off-balance and make travel slower and more tedious.
+Another benefit of trekking poles is sometimes sudden shifts in terrain can catch you off-balance and make travel slower and more tedious.
 Whether it be weather-related or just a rockier trail, poles are a great initiative to even the playing field.